torsteingrindvik/serial-keel/README.md

 A short summary of the configuration file is:

-- Allows setting whether serial ports should be automatically opened
 - Allows choosing exactly which TTYs to open
 - Allows grouping endpoints together
 - Allows giving labels to groups and endpoints